Components -> Vitamins -> Fat soluble vitamins

 Vitamin D is essential for calcium absorption, bone health, and immune function.
 It also plays a role in regulating mood and reducing inflammation in the body.

-The recommended daily allowance (RDA) for Vitamin D varies by age.
-For most adults, including pregnant and breastfeeding women, the RDA is 600-800 International Units (IU) per day.
+The recommended daily allowance (RDA) for vitamin D varies by age.
+For most adults the RDA is 600-800 International Units (IU) per day.
 However, individuals with specific health conditions or those at risk of deficiency may require higher doses, as determined by their healthcare provider.

-What are the health risks associated with Vitamin D intake?
+What are the health risks associated with vitamin D deficiency?

 Yes, Vitamin D can be harmful if consumed in excessive amounts.
-High levels of Vitamin D can lead to symptoms such as nausea, vomiting, weakness, and a buildup of calcium in the blood.
-It's important to consult with a healthcare professional to determine the appropriate dosage of Vitamin D for your individual needs.
+High levels of vitamin D can lead to symptoms such as nausea, vomiting, a buildup of calcium in the blood, as well as kidney damage.
+It's important to consult with a healthcare professional to determine the appropriate dosage of vitamin D for your individual needs.

 Low levels of Vitamin D can lead to health issues such as weak bones, increased risk of fractures, muscle weakness, and a compromised immune system.
-It's important to consult with a healthcare professional to determine the best course of action to address low Vitamin D levels, which may include dietary changes and supplementation.
+It's important to consult with a healthcare professional to determine the best course of action to address low vitamin D levels, which may include supplementation.

-Vegans can get their Vitamin D intake through fortified foods such as plant-based milk (soy, almond, oat), fortified orange juice, fortified cereals, and fortified tofu.
-They can also rely on supplementation and spending time in sunlight to help their bodies produce Vitamin D naturally.
+Vegans can get their Vitamin D intake through fortified foods such as plant-based milk, fortified orange juice, fortified cereals, and fortified tofu.
+They can also rely on supplementation.

 Vitamin D Daily Requirement Calculator